-- (1) If laundry is done at the center, laundry fixtures shall be located in an area separate from food preparation areas and shall be installed and used in such manner as to safeguard the health and safety of the juveniles. - (2) Soiled linen shall be stored separately from clean linen.
-In centers constructed after January 1, 1974, separate hand washing facilities shall be provided in each laundry room which serves 25 or more persons. - (3) Blankets shall be laundered or sanitized before reissue. - (4) Blankets, when used with sheets, shall be laundered at least once each month.
+- (1) If laundry is done at the secure residential treatment facility, laundry fixtures shall be located in an area separate from food preparation areas and shall be installed and used in a manner that safeguards the health and safety of the youth. - (2) Soiled linen shall be stored separately from clean linen. - (3) Blankets shall be laundered or sanitized before reissue. - (4) Blankets, when used with sheets, shall be laundered at least once each month. - (5) Mattresses shall be water-repellent and washed down and sprayed with disinfectant before reissue.
+Mattress materials and treatments shall meet state fire marshal regulations. - (6) Adequate space shall be allocated for the storage of clean and dirty linen and clothing.
+If an in-house laundry service is provided, adequate space shall be allocated for the laundry room and the storage of laundry supplies, including locked storage for chemical agents used in the laundry area. - (h) Building maintenance standards. - (1) Each building shall be clean at all times and free from accumulated dirt, vermin, and rodent infestation. - (2) Floors and walking surfaces shall be kept free of hazardous substances at all times. - (3) A schedule for cleaning each building shall be established and maintained. - (4) Floors shall be swept and mopped daily. - (5) Washing aids, including brushes, dish mops, and other hand aids used in dishwashing activities, shall be clean and used for no other purpose. - (6) Mops and other cleaning tools shall be cleaned and dried after each use and stored in a well-ventilated place on adequate racks.

-- (5) Mattresses shall be water repellent and washed down and sprayed with disinfectant before reissue.
-Mattress materials and treatments shall meet state fire marshal regulations. - (6) Adequate space shall be allocated for storage of clean and dirty linen and clothing.
-If inhouse laundry service is provided, adequate space shall be allocated for the laundry room and storage of laundry supplies, including locked storage for chemical agents used in the laundry area. - (h) Building maintenance standards. - (1) Each building shall be clean at all times and free from accumulated dirt, vermin and rodent infestation. - (2) Floors and walking surfaces shall be kept free of hazardous substances at all times. - (3) A schedule for cleaning each building shall be established and maintained. - (4) Floors shall be swept and mopped daily. - (5) Washing aids, such as brushes, dishmops and other hand aids used in dishwashing activities, shall be clean and used for no other purpose. - (6) Mops and other cleaning tools shall be cleaned and dried after each use and stored in a well-ventilated place on adequate racks. - (7) Insecticides, rodent killers and other poisons shall be used under careful supervision.
-These poisons shall be stored in a locked area. - (8) Toilets, lavatories, sinks and other such facilities in the living quarters shall be cleaned thoroughly each day.
+- (7) Insecticides, rodent killers, and other poisons shall be used under careful supervision.
+These and other poisons shall be stored in a locked area. - (8) Toilets, lavatories, sinks, and other such facilities in the living quarters shall be cleaned thoroughly each day.